growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Test the guardrails to ensure they're effective.
 - Ensure the job posting workflow correctly collects contact information.
 - Finalize and test the `supabase-js` database calls within the Netlify function `fetch-daily-jobs.js`.
-- Monitor the daily Netlify scheduled function for successful execution and job fetching for Houston.
+- Monitor the daily Netlify scheduled function for successful execution and job fetching for Texas.
-- Potentially refine RapidAPI query parameters if Houston job fetching remains at 0.
+- Clarify and potentially implement dynamic location filtering for RapidAPI fetches (e.g., specific user city in Texas > Houston fallback > Texas default).
 - Review other parts of the application for consistency in Supabase interaction (MCP vs. direct `supabase-js`).

 ## Active Decisions